darren277/haskell-blockchain/README.md

 This command creates a new project using the "simple" template.
 Update the stack.yaml and haskell-blockchain.cabal files with your project's dependencies.

-# 3. Writing the Program
-Populate src/Blockchain.hs with your blockchain logic.
-Implement the main application logic in app/Main.hs, which will interact with your blockchain.

-# 4. Building and Running the Project
+# Building and Running the Project

 ## Using Cabal